matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 # how to run pipeline

-1. Replace /home/askoski/Models-AskOski with local version /home/matthew/Models-AskOski to test changes
+1. to test changes replace `/home/askoski/Models-AskOski` pathways with local version `/home/matthew/Models-AskOski`
 1. `chmod -R 777` Data-AskOski & Models-AskOski if necessary - what is this command doing?
-1. Run refresh.py in screen
+1. Run `refresh.py` in screen
 1. how long does entire retraining take?
     - Hashing - 5mins
     - Models retraining - currently like 10 hours